Ike Thomas: Green Bay Packers

 Thomas continued to return kickoffs and had over 1,000 return yards in 2 seasons with the Green Bay Packers.
 In 1973, he was used as a wide receiver before being moved back to cornerback.
 He was waived on August 15, 1974.

-New York Stars / Charlotte Hornets (WFL)
+New York Stars / Charlotte Hornets

 In 1974, he signed with the New York Stars of the World Football League and was the starter at strong safety.
 In October, the team moved to Charlotte and was renamed as the Charlotte Hornets.

 Buffalo Bills

 In 1975, Thomas signed with the Buffalo Bills.
 That year he made his only 2 interceptions in the NFL.
 He was released on September 4, 1976.
 During his NFL career he played 37 games in 4 years, with 1,394 kickoff return yards, 2 interceptions, and 2 touchdowns.

-Toronto Argonauts (CFL)
+Toronto Argonauts

 In 1977, he signed with the Toronto Argonauts of the Canadian Football League and played there for one season before being released.